tddmonkey/reactor-aws/README.md

 });
 ```

-whereas with this library the call is a standard Rx chain:
+whereas with this library the call is a standard Reactor chain:

 ```
-rxSqs.listQueues(new ListQueuesRequest())
+reactorSqs.listQueues(new ListQueuesRequest())
 	.doOnError(t -> handleErrorsHere())
 	.subscribe(listQueuesResult -> handleSuccessHere());
 ```